 Canadian law often requires that a losing party in a lawsuit pay a portion so the winning parties legal costs.
 This is a risk present in any lawsuit, including a class action.
 However, in a class action only the representative plaintiff bears this responsibility and so it is important that the representative plaintiff discusses these risks in advance.
-Generally, class members are not required to bear the risk of costs and then our legal fees are dealt with on a contingency basis.

 How do Legal Fees Work?

 The representative plaintiff usually enters into an agreement with class counsel with respect to legal fees and disbursements.
-Any agreement, with respect to legal fees in a class action must be approved by the Court.
+Any agreement, with respect to legal fees in a class action, must be approved by the Court.
 Generally, class counsel is paid on a contingency basis, which provides that class counsel is only paid if the class action is successful and costs are recovered from the defendants.

 How do I Know if my Case Should Proceed as a Class Action?

-If you think you have a case that should be commenced as a class action, please contact a class action lawyer at Thomson, Rogers for a free consultation.
+If you think you have a case that should be commenced as a class action, please contact a class action lawyer at Thomson Rogers for a free consultation.